learn-co-curriculum/sinatra-forms-params-readme-walkthrough/README.md

 Fork and clone this lesson.
 There are tests to make sure you're on track.

 Let's take a quick tour of the starter code.
 Open `app.rb`.
 The only route in our application responds to a `get` request to the `/food_form` URL by rendering the HTML in `food.erb`.
-We'll be working with `app.rb` (also called our Application Controller), and `food.erb` in the `views` directory.
+We'll be working with `app.rb` (also called our Application Controller), and `food_form.erb` in the `views` directory.

 ### Starting Your Application